11 Best Sources Of Iron Rich Foods For teens

 Too much iron consumption can prove to be harmful to the teenager.
 The excess iron is stored in tissues and organs, causing an overload, resulting in damage and severe problems of the liver and heart (8).

 Iron intake is important, especially for teenagers, because they are in their growing years and need enough red blood cells to carry oxygen and stay healthy.
 Iron deficiency may lead to anemia, which may cause shortness of breath and other complications.
-Thus, the importance of iron-rich foods for teens should not be underestimated.
+Thus, the importance of iron-rich foods for kids and teens should not be underestimated.
 For optimal iron levels in the body, teenagers should have plenty of vegetables, meats, dry fruits, and rice; avoid tea and coffee; and increase their vitamin C intake.
 If your teen’s iron levels are too low, consult a doctor, who may prescribe iron supplements.

 Infographic: Delicious Snacks For Teens That Are Rich In Iron